menu icon

 Peppermint bark is one of my favorite holiday traditions.
 Made out of peppermint candy (candy canes or starlight mints), white chocolate and dark chocolate.
 There is a layer of dark chocolate followed by a layer of white chocolate.
 The festive peppermint flavor comes from crushed candy canes either sprinkled over the white chocolate or mixed into the white chocolate.
 The crunch from peppermint and the smoothness of the dark chocolate is the perfect combination.

-Peppermint Bark Ingredients
+Peppermint Bark Pretzels (+ Video)

-holiday cup of mini peppermint bark cups
+Cup of peppermint bark cups and candy canes.

 Ghirardelli Peppermint Bark Cups

-Everyone loves Ghirardelli peppermint bark!
+Everyone loves peppermint bark!
 Chocolate, white chocolate, and crunchy peppermint candy.
 Make your own peppermint bark cups this holiday season with our EASY recipe!

 4.89 from 9 votes